alvinrach/financial-tech-prediction/README.md

 ### Result

 The AUPRC we get is around 0.31.
 We choose recall 80% and adjusted the threshold score.
-Out of 8205 sample, we reject 4145 people to maintain those recall.
+Out of 8205 sample, we reject 3965 people to maintain those recall by rejecting people having bad score more than 9.09.

 ### Deployment